ethersphere/swap-swear-and-swindle/README.md

 If the case is valid, a refund + compensation will sent to the client from the contract.

 ### witnesses
- - PromiseValidator - validate a signed promise for the case it is submitted and it is ask for testimony .
+ - PromiseValidator - testify that a signed promise which was submitted to it is a valid one.
- - MirrorENS        - resolve and compare the 2 enss for the case it is submitted and it is ask for testimony .
+ - MirrorENS        - resolves and compares two ENS entries, to check for the presence of a hash.

 ### repository structure and files